mjdecker/mjdecker.github.io/_labs/software-testing/metrics.md

 	* Commit and push the output-file to GitHub
 	* Answer Halstead metrics in Canvas

+# Some Tips
+* Since in alphabetical order, front tokens are all operators except strings
+	* Use `grep "'.*'"` to filter out string literals, then look at line the operators end at
+* `word_operators.sh` is provided to filter out word token operators
+* Combine above with: `wc`, `uniq`, etc., as necessary

 # Completion Requirements
 * You have used [good commit messages](https://cbea.ms/git-commit/)
 * You have committed incrementally